Rotating neutron stars within the macroscopic effective-surface approximation: INTRODUCTION

-In the present work, we extend the ES approximation of Refs.~\cite{strmagden,MS09,BM13,BM15,MM24,MM25npa}, to the rotating neutron stars for their slow macroscopic rotation motion.
-The Kerr metric background for rotating neutron stars by using the Boyer and Lindquist variables \cite{BL67} and Hogan gravitational metric \cite{PH76,PC78} at small rotation frequencies $\omega$ is shown in Sect.~\ref{KBL}.
-In Sect. \ref{AM}, the Friedman, Ipser and Stergioulas formalism \cite{FIP86,NS03,AW08,NS13,NS17} is presented for a small angular momentum of the perfect stellar-fluid drop.
-Then, the macroscopic EoS for the gravitational energy density is considered in Sect.~\ref{MEOS}.
-In Sect.~\ref{SFA}, the adiabatic NS moments of inertia for small rotational frequencies with the surface and $t-\varphi$ correlation corrections were derived.
-The results of our calculations and comparison with experimental data are discussed in Sect.~\ref{discres}.
+In the present work, we extend the ES approximation of Refs.~\cite{strmagden,MS09,BM13,BM15,MM24,MM25npa}, to the rotating neutron stars for their slow macroscopic rotational motion within the linear perturbation theory (LPT).
+The Kerr metric background for rotating neutron stars by using the Boyer and Lindquist variables \cite{BL67} and Hogan gravitational metric \cite{PH76,PC78} at small rotation frequencies $\omega$ is shown in Sect.~\ref{KMAM}.
+The Friedman, Ipser and Stergioulas formalism \cite{FIP86,NS03,AW08,NS13,NS17} is presented for a small angular momentum of the perfect stellar-fluid drop.
+Then, we derived the solutions of the GRT equations in the linear perturbation approach over the rotational frequency $\omega$, and compared with the Boyer-Linquist and Hogan approaches in Sect.~\ref{GRTsol}.
+The macroscopic EoS for the gravitational energy density is considered in Sect.~\ref{MEOS}.
+In Sect.~\ref{SFA}, the adiabatic NS moments of inertia for small rotational frequencies with the surface and $t,\varphi$ correlation corrections were derived.
+The results of our calculations and comparison with observational data are discussed in Sect.~\ref{discres}.
 The main results are summarized in Sect.~\ref{concl}.
-Some details of our calculations are shown in Appendixes \ref{appA}-\ref{appD}.
+Useful details of calculations are shown in Appendixes \ref{appA}-\ref{appE}.